QuentinRa/blog.quentinra.dev/special/web/index.md

 (Source: <https://www.w3.org/QA/Tools/Icons>, <https://validator.w3.org/docs/help.html#icon>)

-that will redirect to W3Validator and your page in it, but that's by URL so for us that's pretty useless.
+that will redirect to W3Validator and your page in it, but that's by URL so for us, that's pretty useless.

 **Anyone can use this logo so that not something used to show that you passed the test, but something that can allow someone to easily check your page